rakeshnambiar/news-validation/README.md

 ## How to run the tests

-use the command `mvn clean verify -P cucumber-tests -Dtags=Regression`
+use the command `mvn clean verify -P cucumber-tests -Dtags=Regression` to execute the tests in parallel, please use the command `mvn clean verify -P cucumber-tests -Dtags=Regression -Dthreadcount=2`

 ## More about the framework